-- Heat Instant Pot to “sauté” and add olive oil.
+- Using the Saute function, heat Instant Pot and add olive oil.
 Add onion, bell pepper, salt, and pepper.
-Cook, stirring, for 4-5 minutes or until onions are soft and translucent.
+Cook, stirring, for 4 to 5 minutes or until onions are soft and translucent.
 Add garlic and continue to cook, stirring, for about 1 minute or until garlic is fragrant.

 - Add squash, tomatoes, chili powder, smoked paprika, oregano, and red pepper flakes.
 Stir to combine.

-- Place cover on pressure cooker and set valve to “seal.”
-Cook on high pressure (manual setting) for 8 minutes.
-Quick release pressure and remove lid.
+- Lock the lid on the pressure cooker; set valve to seal.
+Select Pressure Cook (or High on the manual setting, depending on your model) for 8 minutes.
+When time has elapsted, quick release pressure and remove lid.

 - Stir in parsley.
-Add Nellie’s Free Range eggs (see notes).
-Replace cover, set valve to “seal.”
-Cook on high pressure (manual setting) for 0 minutes (ZERO minutes – not a typo!).
+Crack 4 eggs into the tomato mixture (see the note below for a good method to do this).
+Replace cover, set valve to seal.
+Select Pressure Cook (or High pressure on the manual setting) for 0 minutes (ZERO minutes – not a typo!).
 Quick release pressure and remove lid.

-- Serve immediately (see note about yolks) topped with feta, pumpkin seeds, and additional parsley.
-We love to serve it with bread for dipping.
+- Serve immediately (see note about yolks) topped with crumbled feta cheese, pumpkin seeds, and additional parsley.
+Warm crust bread is perfect for dipping into the sauce.

-- The whites are cooked fully and the yolks are perfectly runny when you serve this immediately you're done doing a quick release of the pressure.
-If you continue to let the eggs sit in the tomato sauce, they will continue to cook.
-If you like a more firm yolk, leave them in the sauce for 2-3 minutes (with the pressure cooker on warm) or until they achieve the firmness you desire.
+- The whites are cooked fully and the yolks are perfectly runny when you serve this immediately after you do a quick release of the pressure.
+If you continue to let the eggs sit in the hot tomato sauce, they will continue to cook.
+If you like a firmer yolk, leave the eggs in the sauce for 2 to 3 minutes (with the pressure cooker on warm) or until they have cooked to your liking.